Crystnade/IIC-demo/README.md

   # Tech Event Registration System

   This is a code bundle for Tech Event Registration System.
-The original project is available at https://www.figma.com/design/DgWrVCN32lnZLU5ujTGfRK/Tech-Event-Registration-System.

   ## Running the code